 Sports Economy: a Driver of Growth and Employment that Needs to be Leveraged

-In its opinion titled “Sports Economy: a Driver of Growth and Employment that Needs to be Leveraged”, the Economic, Scientific and Environmental Council (CESE) underscores the huge impact the sports economy sector has particularly on the youth and future generations, with a potentially substantial part to take in the process for driving the country’s
+In its opinion titled “Sports Economy: a Driver of Growth and Employment that Needs to be Leveraged”, the Economic, Social and Environmental Council (CESE) underscores the huge impact the sports economy sector has particularly on the youth and future generations, with a potentially substantial part to take in the process for driving the country’s

 Download the opinion